Code-Institute-Submissions/full_stack_stream_four_happy_box/README.md

 #### 3. Wireframes

 After the initial planning stage, I developed these wireframes using [Balsamiq](https://www.balsamiq.com "Balsamiq Homepage").
 At this point I fine tuned down my features and layout.
 There were some cosmetic adjustments during the development process but on a whole the original mockups were followed quite closely.
-All wireframes have been included in a file labelled "Wireframes" for project review.
+All wireframes have been included in a file labelled [wireframes](wireframes/) for project review.

 #### 4. Overall Look and Feel